deepbsd/deepbsd.github.io/_posts/2018-08-16-New_Intel_T7600_in_the_T60_Thinkpad.markdown

 motherboard.
 It's the part of the firmware flashed into the ROM chips on your motherboard that lets your CPU talk to the operating system, and lets the operating system talk to the display and memory and disks and so on.
 In other words, it's a critical piece of hardware/software (firmware) that your PC must have to function.
+If something is wrong with the BIOS, your system will probably not even turn on or power up properly.

 The BIOS stands in between the bare metal and the operating system.
 It's extremely important.
 If something goes wrong during the process of flashing a new BIOS onto those chips, you've basically bricked your laptop or desktop motherboard.
-You probably wouldn't be able to recover it.
+You probably wouldn't be able to recover from the event.
 You'd probably have to buy a new logic board (laptop) or motherboard (desktop).
 So, there is some risk involved anytime you update your BIOS.

 Since I run Linux, I was a little unsure about how Lenovo wanted me to update my BIOS.
 They don't make a tool for Linux.
 They support Windows in various versions.
 Not Linux.
 There are work arounds, but work